software-mansion/react-native-reanimated/docs/blog/marquee.md

   }}
 />

-The `useFrameCallback` hook is utilized in this code to execute animation logic on each frame.
+We use the `useFrameCallback` hook to execute the animation logic on each frame.

 <CollapsibleCode src={MarqueeSrc} showLines={[57,62]}/>